khairul169/garage-webui/README.md

 ## Installation

-The Garage Web UI is available as a Docker image.
+The Garage Web UI is available as a single executable binary and docker image.
 You can install it using the command line or with Docker Compose.

 ### Docker CLI